threefoldtech/info_grid/src/tf_mastodon/tf_mastodon_deploy.md

 ### Generate your SSH Keys

-After you have successfully transfered some TFT, you will be asked to generate SSH Keys (for new accounts only) by clicking **‘Generate’** button on the right side.
+After you have successfully transferred some TFT, you will be asked to generate SSH Keys (for new accounts only) by clicking **‘Generate’** button on the right side.
 This key is used to authenticate and establish an encrypted communication channel to your Mastodon.

 ![mnemonics](img/getmastodon_credentials_ssh.png)